PhDJsandboxaq/draft-joseph-tls-turbotls/draft-ietf-turbotls-design.md

 UDP does not have reliable delivery, so packets may be lost.
 Since the first TurboTLS round-trip includes the TCP handshake, we can immediately fall back to TCP if a UDP packet is lost in either direction.
 This will induce a latency cost of however long the client decides to wait for UDP packets to arrive before giving up and assuming they were lost.

 In an implementation, the client delay could be a fixed number of milliseconds, or could be variable depending on observed network conditions; this need not be fixed by a standard.
 We believe that in many cases a client delay of just 2ms after the TCP reply is received in the first round trip will be enough to ensure UDP responses are received a large majority of the time.
-In other words, by tolerating a potential 2ms of extra latency on $X$\% of connections, we can save an entire round-trip on a large proportion ($100-X$\%) of the connections.
+In other words, by tolerating a potential 2ms of extra latency on _X%_ of connections, we can save an entire round-trip on a large proportion _(100-X%)_ of the connections.
 This mechanic was not implemented in the experimental results presented here and constitutes future work.

 ### Early data, post-handshake messages, and TCP fallback {#Construction-early-data}